binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 404a1 General Prohibition of Character Evidence

 **Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
 This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

+Character evidence comes in three forms: **reputation** (collective opinion); **opinion**; and **specific acts**.

+Character evidence is admissible if is is relevant to an **essential element** of the claim or cause of action, or for **impeachment/rehabilitation**.
+Character evidence is not admissible to show **conformity or propensity** to act in conformance with a character trait.

+*Causes of action where character is an essential element: (1) defamation; (2) negligent entrustment, hiring or supervision of an employee or entrustee; (3) immigration; (4) child custody; and (5) entrapment as a defense in a criminal case where character evidence is used to show that defendant is not the type of person who would commit the crime unless entrapped.
+Reputation, opinion and specific acts are allowed.*

+For use of character evidence for **impeachment**, see Rule 608.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)